 It all sounds kind of cool – everyday devices like coffee pots, thermostats, lights, TVs, hot tubs and just about anything you can think of could communicate and interact with one another using the internet.
 They could even work in conjunction with each other, and send useful data to users.

 Experts argue that the internet of things would allow you to track and measure virtually everything.
 This will reduce waste, costs and loss.
 You’ll know when things need replacing, repairing or recalling, and if devices are past their prime.

-You’ll also be able to control all these devices and access their information from your smartphone, tablet or any web enabled device.
+You’ll also be able to control all these devices and access their information from your smartphone, tablet, or any web enabled device through home automation services.

 There are a couple of hazards with the internet of things as well.

 The big one is security.
 If your home automation system gets compromised, people have access to your “things” and home.
 And in this era of data breeches (remember the credit card hackers that attacked Target?) that’s a huge risk.

 Many of the technology companies behind the internet of things also sell online advertising and other ad products.
 The more data they have about your behavior (from when you drink your coffee to when you flush your toilet), the more information they have to sell to advertisers.
 This potential invasion of personal privacy is also a real concern.